 In the resulting dialog, type the name of the user, group, or organization you would like to share the project with.
 As you type, names with similar characters are displayed for your selection.
 DataRobot returns names of users (1), user groups (2), and organizations (3) that contain the characters you type.

 Select the users, user groups, and/or organizations to share the project with.
 If you share with multiple targets at the same time, all will have the same role.
 (After sharing the project, you can modify the role assignments.)

 Assign a role to the selection (or leave the default) and, optionally, include a custom note with the email invitation.
 Then click Share.
 When successful you see the message "Shared Successfully" and the dialog shows all targets for the project.

 DataRobot sends email invitations to join the project to any individual users selected; members of user groups or organizations selected can find the shared project in the Manage Projects page.

 Alternatively, you can share a project by clicking the Share icon () in the top menu.

 Once shared, you can change the role (1) or remove the user from the project (2):

-See the role definitions for help in determining the best role to assign and to make sure your project role allows sharing.
+See the role and permissions page for help in determining the best role to assign and to make sure your project role allows sharing.